phatpham9/gitlab-one-board/README.md

 # gitlab-one-board

-A board to list all issues in every repos from your GitLab
+One board for all GitLab's issues